devzendo/devzendo.github.io/_pages/parachute.md

 by the genius of Charles 'Chuck' H. Moore, and the Forth language he invented.
 Also by Professor Niklaus Wirth's Project Oberon, and his paper "A Plea for Lean Software".

+The goal is to revisit a Transputer emulator I initially wrote several years ago, produce a port of eForth that runs on it, then extend eForth into a distributed OS kernel.
+Investigate modern/concurrent/functional language design.
+If I can make progress with this, also look at building an FPGA Transputer system capable of running the above.

 The history of the project leading up to its current point can be found at the [**Parachute Project History**]]({{ base_path }}/parachute-history/) page.

 The current state is that I have the following three sub-projects:

-The Transputer MASM-subset Macro Assembler can be found at:
+WORKING - The Transputer MASM-subset Macro Assembler can be found at:
 ```
 https://bitbucket.org/devzendo/transputer-macro-assembler
 ```

-Transputer eForth can be found at:
+IN PROGRESS - Transputer eForth can be found at:
 ```
 https://bitbucket.org/devzendo/transputer-eforth
 ```

-The Transputer emulator itself can be found at:
+NOT YET RESTARTED - The Transputer emulator itself can be found at:
 ```
 https://bitbucket.org/devzendo/transputer-emulator
 ```